webpy/webpy.github.com/install.md

         SetHandler wsgi-script
         Options ExecCGI FollowSymLinks
     </Files>

+If you get an "ImportError: No module named web" in your apache error.log file, you could try setting the absolute path in code.py before importing web:

+    import sys
+    sys.path.append('/var/www/webpy/')
+    import os
+    os.chdir('/var/www/webpy/')
+    import web

 It should then be accessible at `http://example.com/code.py/` as usual.

 #### mod_rewrite Rules for Apache